About Jean-Pierre BAL

 is beautiful and bespoke -or shall we say word of

-mouth- continue to be the main sources of reference for BelMal's
+mouth- were and still are the main sources of reference for BelMal's

-Belgian TV recordings that took place in the restorer's atelier
+Belgian LaUne TV recordings took place in 2009 and 2022 in the restorer's atelier